1delta-DAO/docs/how-to/abstract-account.md

 ![Open](../assets/margin-trade-account.png "Trade on margin!")

-## Close a margin psotion - Withdraw, Swap and Repay in a single Click
+## Close a margin postion - Withdraw, Swap and Repay in a single Click

 If our health factor gets very low, the manual withdraw-swap-repay cycle would lead to a significant hassle when trying to unwind the position, all while 1Delta executes the interactions in a single transaction: